What Is an Antimicrobial Fabric?

 Breaks the Mold*

-Microban® protects fabrics commonly exposed to humid and moist environments from the growth of unsightly mold and mildew.
+Microban® technology protects fabrics commonly exposed to humid and moist environments from the growth of unsightly mold and mildew.

 Safe to Use